-In my early days as a social media user I had a small network and, as a result, a small voice.
+In my early days as a social media user, I had a small network and, as a result, a small voice.
 I was like an iPhone speaker fighting to be heard in a stadium full of people.

 How did I find an audience?
 Very simple, I enlisted the help of allies.

 What did my allies do for me?
 When I was first writing my posts, they would share them with their networks.
 If the content was really good, they would comment about it in their blog posts.
-I was hitting more than ten times the people.
+I was hitting more than ten times the number of people.

 My audience back then: 1,000 followers